Highlighting Fresh Spring Asparagus

 It’s the start of asparagus season on Vancouver Island!
-Asparagus takes awhile to get established (2 years for a good harvest if you’ve planted crowns, 4 if you start with the seeds!) but is very rewarding once you do because as a perennial, it peeks up to announce spring with very little care required.
+Asparagus takes awhile to get established (2 years for a good harvest if you’ve planted crowns, 4 if you start with the seeds!) but is very rewarding once you do.
+A perennial, it peeks up every spring with very little care required.
 Depending what variety you choose, they can be hearty to Zone 2 so you should be able to grow them anywhere on the British Columbia coast and of course south into Washington and Oregon.
 Once you get a bed established, it can produce for up to 20 years!

 My favourite gardening guide has great info on growing it, check out West Coast Seeds for more detailed information on when to plant and how to care for.